top of page

 Hans Faber

-Rex illiteratus est quasi asinus coronatus , ‘an illiterate king is like a crowned donkey’.
-Or, if you prefer the alternative...
+Rex illiteratus est quasi asinus coronatus , ‘a king who cannot read is like a crowned donkey’.
+Or, if you prefer the literal...

 Hans Faber